Notice of Proposed Emergency Action

 Determination of Inconsistency/Incompatibility with Existing State Regulations

-The ABC has determined that this proposed emergency regulatory action is not inconsistent or incompatible with existing state regulations.
+The ABC has determined that this proposed regulatory action is not inconsistent or incompatible with existing state regulations.

 Disclosures Regarding the proposed Action